Posted on September 25, 2015 in Drug Addiction

 Sleep medications such as Ambien, Lunesta and Restoril, and anti-anxiety drugs like Xanax, Valium or Klonopin are commonplace these days — and doctors aren’t only writing prescriptions for adults.
 That’s a public health problem that can no longer be ignored, says Carol J. Boyd, PhD, RN, FAAN, a professor at the University of Michigan School of Nursing and lead author of the study.

 What Dr. Boyd found is that teens often share medications, and the more likely they are to have been prescribed these medications, the more likely they are to abuse them in the future, whether it’s to experiment or self-medicate.
+These teens may eventually need treatment for prescription drug abuse.

 Teens and Drugs for Anxiety or Sleep: What the Study Found